 Interest Rates and Fees

-- Loans may be repaid in a shorter amount of time is borrower chooses to do so
+- Loans can be repaid in a shorter amount of time is borrower chooses to do so.

-- Once consolidated, federal loans may not be unconsolidated
+- Once consolidated, federal loans cannot be unconsolidated.